Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Concentration Bounds for the Sum of Vertex Degrees

 \section{Concentration Bounds for the Sum of Vertex Degrees}

 Here we prove the concentration bounds that were announced in the previous section.
 For the first phase, we already know that the search space is contained within a sector $S$ of sublinear width (Lemma~\ref{lem:angularInterval}).
 Thus, the running time in the first phase is bounded by the sum of vertex degrees in this sector.
 Moreover, all edges explored in the second phase also lie within the same sector $S$ or are incident to neighbors of the two hypothetical vertices $c_1$ and $c_2$ (Lemma~\ref{lem:boundaryCover}).
 Thus, the running time of the second phase is bounded by the sum of vertex degrees in $S$ and in the neighborhood of $c_1$ and $c_2$.
-We start by proving Theorem~\ref{thm:main-theorem-first-phase} to bound the sum of degrees in a given sector.
-Afterwards, we consider the neighborhood of $c_1$ and $c_2$.
-To improve readability, we restate Theorem~\ref{thm:main-theorem-first-phase} here.